umbraco/UmbracoDocs/UmbracoForms/Developer/Security/index.md

 ### Start folders for user groups

-In Umbraco Forms 8.12.0 and 9.4.0, start folders are also enabled for User Groups.
+Start folders are enabled for User Groups.
 They work in a similar way as the group based permissions described above:

 - If the user has a specific user permission set, it is used in preference to anything set on the user groups they are a part of.
     - This means if the user has no start folders defined and the groups they are part of do, they will have access to the root of the Forms tree and be able to access all folders and Forms.